 - There is a link between DLE and systemic lupus erythematosus (SLE).
 Approximately 5% of patients with localised and 15% with generalised DLE develop SLE.

 How is discoid lupus erythematosus diagnosed?

-DLE is often diagnosed from its distribution in sun-exposed sites and the clinical appearance of the plaques.
-After a careful history, the patient with DLE should undergo a thorough general examination, to find out if other forms of lupus may be present.
+Discoid lupus erythematosus is diagnosed from its distribution and the clinical appearance of the plaques.
+A patient with DLE should undergo a complete examination for other manifestations of lupus.

 What is the treatment for discoid lupus erythematosus?

-- Careful year-round protection from sun exposure using clothing, accessories and thickly applied SPF 50+ broad-spectrum sunscreens.
+- Careful year-round protection from sun exposure using clothing and generously applied high SPF broad-spectrum sunscreens.
 Sunscreens alone are not adequate.

-- Indoors, some patients may also need to stay away from glass windows or these can be treated with UV-blocking films.
+- While indoors, some patients may also need to stay away from glass windows, or these can be treated with UV-blocking films.

 - Vitamin D supplements should be recommended for those who strictly avoid the sun.

 - Smoking cessation.